n4n0byt3/software-design-architecture-assignment/game/README.md

 Rule Variations
 Flag: --exact-end

-Description: Enables the Exact End rule variation (players must land exactly on the final square to win).
+Description: players must land exactly on the final square to win.

 Flag --forfeit-on-hit

-Description: Enables the Forfeit on Hit rule variation (landing on an occupied main-ring square forfeits the move).
+Description: landing on an occupied main-ring square forfeits the move.

 ---
 Save and Replay Features